derekforeal/pre-work-study-guide/README.md

 ## Usage

 To use this study guide simply review the notes in each section.
-If you would a suggestion on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-Panel should open on the side or bottom of your screen.
+If you would like a suggestion on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+A panel should open on the side or bottom of your screen.
 You will see a list of topics covered in the study guide as well as a suggestion of which topic to study first.

 ## Credits